Reporting errors

 UTTE_PARSE_STATUS_INVALID_TYPE

-Return this if 1 or more types are not what was expected.
+Return this if one or more types are not what was expected.

 Checking if a variable is a boolean expression